razziel89/mealie-addons/README.md

 - `MEALIE_TOKEN`:
   An [API token] that can be used to access [mealie].
   Access to recipes will be restricted to whatever this token gives access to.
+  This can also be a path to a file that contains the token.

 - `MA_LISTEN_INTERFACE`:
   The network interface where `mealie-addons` shall be reachable in the format